charcoalphp/charcoal/README.md

 $config = new \Charcoal\Config\GenericConfig('../config/my-config.json', [$delegate1, $delegate2]);
 ```

 > 👉 The order of the delegates is important.
 They are looked in the order they are added, so the first match is returned.
-Use `prepend_delegate()` to add a config at the beginning of the stack (top priority).
+Use `prependDelegate()` to add a config at the beginning of the stack (top priority).

 ## Array Access